Assistive Tech for the Home

 Your local library may also offer the ability to ‘borrow’ equipment to test and use.

 *Please note, resources and service providers that supply Assistive Technology change frequently.
-This website is up to date as of January 2022.
+These contacts are up to date as of October 2024.